When a developer is assigned to rectify a bug, they cannot reproduce it. Is the reason environmental? Are both using the same data?

 So, it doesn’t matter who does it, manual testing is amazingly inefficient.
 And once we get into the world of UAT complexity increases exponentially.

-What’s new? – business users don’t like testing, feel they’d be much more productive doing their day jobs and have never been trained how to test, but that should be OK, they only have to run through a few business scenarios and ensure that life is good.
+What’s new? – business users don’t like testing, feel they’d be much more productive doing their day jobs, and have never been trained on how to test, but that should be OK, they only have to run through a few business scenarios and ensure that life is good.

 But let’s pause for a moment.
 Even that previous statement is more complicated than it might at first appear.
 Whoever is running the UAT program, and that is probably someone in the IS team, needs to know about the good tests as well as the bad.
 Without that information how can they justify that the application has been sufficiently tested to go live?